loganemakf/af-csv-proc/README.md

     As an example, af-csv-proc checks whether a lot's description ends with either a '.' or ')' character.
 While the absence of one of these characters is a minor punctuation issue on its own, it can also indicate that a description has been truncated mid-sentence during export from AuctionFlex (which is far more serious).

+A short sample AuctionFlex catalog file, `catalog_sample.csv`, is provided in the root of this repository.
 ***
 ### Background
 The process of uploading an auction catalog created in AuctionFlex to a third-party internet bidding platform